wix/Detox/docs/Introduction.GettingStarted.md

 Running Detox (on iOS) requires the following:

-* Mac with macOS (at least macOS El Capitan 10.11)
+* Mac with macOS (at least macOS High Sierra 10.13)

-* Xcode 8.3+ with Xcode command line tools
+* Xcode 10.1+ with Xcode command line tools
 > TIP: Verify Xcode command line tools is installed by typing `gcc -v` in terminal (shows a popup if not installed)

 * A working [React Native](https://facebook.github.io/react-native/docs/getting-started.html) app you want to test